remvst/js13k-compiler/README.md

 ## Usage

-See the `samples/` directory for an example config file, as well the expected input/output.
+See the `samples/` directory for an example script, as well as its input/output.

-Create a config file, then run `bin/build your-config.json`.
+Create a config file, then run it.